W1ntrexx/CMD-Clicker/README.md

-Cookie Clicker running in a CMD windows written in C++ Inputs are your keys on your Keyboard.
+Cookie Clicker running in a CMD windows written in C++.
+Inputs are your keys on your Keyboard.
 To exit the game just input 'Q' (Uppercase Q!!)

 Note: Project not finished yet!